► Polestar 2 driven in the UK

-So here it is: our new 2020 Polestar 2 review, testing one of most eagerly awaited electric cars of year.
-After the hors d’oeuvre of the Polestar 1 plug-in hybrid coupe, this is the main course, the model that’ll properly launch the new electric vehicle (EV) company from Sweden into the mainstream.
+So here it is: we have driven one of most eagerly awaited electric cars, the Polestar 2, extensively in the UK.
+After the hors d’oeuvre of the Polestar 1 plug-in hybrid coupe, this is the main course, the model that will propel this electric vehicle (EV) marque from China via Sweden into the mainstream.

-It’s hard not to compare the £49,900 Polestar 2 to the Tesla Model 3.
-In price, footprint and concept, they are remarkably similar bedfellows and this segment will soon be buzzing with all-electric German premium manufacturers too.
-You have to applaud the Swedes’ nimbleness to market by beating the likes of the BMW i4 and Mercedes-Benz EQE to showroom reality.
+It’s hard not to compare the £46,900 Polestar 2 to the Tesla Model 3.
+In price, footprint and concept, they are remarkably similar bedfellows, plus this market segment will soon be buzzing – well, whirring – with all-electric German premium manufacturers.
+You have to applaud owner Geely's nimbleness in beating the likes of the BMW i4 and Mercedes-Benz EQE to showroom reality.

 Not that you’ll be buying your Polestar from a traditional dealership.
-They’ve invested heavily in online platforms so that the purchase journey is mostly digital, with the ability to visit Polestar Spaces in major urban shopping centres for a dose of look-and-touch and spec inspiration.
-There will only be two Spaces in the UK at launch, in London and Manchester, with further stores at retail sites in other big cities through 2021.
-First UK deliveries start in August 2020, priced from £49,900 although the Performance spec model with metallic paint driven here retails at £55,800.
+It's invested heavily in online platforms so that the purchase journey is mostly digital, with the ability to visit Polestar Spaces in major urban shopping centres for a dose of look-and-touch inspiration.
+Currently there are just two such Spaces in the UK, in London and Manchester, with further stores opening at retail sites in other big cities through 2021, Covid-19 permitting.

 The best EVs: our guide to the best electric cars

-It’s a soberly styled five-door fastback - at 4.6m long it’s a 3-series sized, chiselled hatchback that looks slightly on tip-toes, owing to the shared Geely group CMA architecture that also begat the tall Volvo XC40 crossover.
+It’s a soberly styled five-door fastback – at 4.6m long it’s a 3-series sized, chiselled hatchback that looks slightly on tip-toes, owing to the shared Geely group CMA architecture that also begat the tall Volvo XC40 crossover and forthcoming Lynk & Co 01.
 If it looks familiar, that’s because the 40.2 concept car from sister brand Volvo was the inspiration.

 Build quality is impressive, with tight shutlines, lustrous paintwork and neat detailing.
-A large panoramic sunroof is standard, bathing the cabin with diffused light; there is no sunblind and Polestar says a UV layer removes the majority of heat soak - and at nighttime the brand’s North Star motif is projected on to the glass overhead, a neat design touch typical of this Scandinavian trinket.
+A large panoramic sunroof is standard, bathing the cabin with diffused light; there is no sunblind and Polestar says a UV layer removes the majority of heat soak – and at night the brand’s North Star motif is projected on to the glass overhead, a typically neat design touch.